rwieruch/blog_robinwieruch_content/blog/react-conditional-classname/index.md

 ---
 title: "Conditional ClassName in React"
-description: "How to use conditional classnames in React with JSX and the HTML class attribute ..."
+description: "How to use conditional classnames in React with JSX and the HTML class attribute (clsx) ..."
 date: "2021-08-08T07:52:46+02:00"
 categories: ["React"]
 keywords: ["react"]